 For details of Helen's publications please see her publications page.

 Helen has authored materials for A111 Discovering the Arts and Humanities, A342 Central Questions in the Study of Music and both parts of the MA in Music.
 She is currently writing for A113 Revolutions and A234 Understanding Music.
-She is on the presentation teams for AA100 The arts past and present and A342.
-She previously taught as an Associate Lecturer on A179, A870 and A877.
+Helen previously taught as an Associate Lecturer on A179, A870 and A877.